DavidAce/h5pp/readme.md

 [![Build Status](https://travis-ci.org/DavidAce/h5pp.svg?branch=master)](https://travis-ci.org/DavidAce/h5pp)

 # h5pp
-h5pp is a C++ wrapper for HDF5 that focuses on simplicity for the end-user.
+`h5pp` is a C++17 wrapper for HDF5 that focuses on simplicity for the end-user.

+With a simple and unified syntax, `h5pp` lets users read and write to disk in binary format.
+It supports complex data types in possibly multidimensional containers that are common in scientific computing.
+In particular, `h5pp` makes it easy to store [**Eigen**](http://eigen.tuxfamily.org) matrices and tensors.

 ## Features
 * Standard CMake build, install and linking.
 * Automated install and linking of dependencies if desired.